ricomariani/CG-SQL-author/docs/developer_guide/01_building_the_ast.md

       | {select_offset}
 ```

 As you can see the trees rapidly get more complex.
-The `SELECT` statement has many optional pieces and
+The `SELECT` statement has
-so the AST actually has places in its skeleton where these could go but are absent (e.g. `GROUP BY`,
+many optional pieces and so the AST actually has places in its skeleton where
-`HAVING`, `ORDER BY`, and `OFFSET` are all missing).
+these could go but are absent (e.g. `GROUP BY`, `HAVING`, `ORDER BY`, and
+`OFFSET` are all missing).

-The shape of the AST is largely self-evident from the above, but you can easily cross check it against
+The shape of the AST is largely self-evident from the above, but you can easily
-what's in `cql.y` for details and then look at `gen_sql.c` for decoding tips (discussed below).
+cross check it against what's in `cql.y` for details and then look at
+`gen_sql.c` for decoding tips (discussed below).

-The compiler can produce these diagrams in 'dot' format which makes pretty pictures, but the reality is that
+The compiler can produce these diagrams in 'dot' format which makes pretty
-for non-trivial examples those pictures are so large as to be unreadable whereas the simple text format
+pictures, but the reality is that for non-trivial examples those pictures are so
+large as to be unreadable whereas the simple text format remains readable even
-remains readable even up to several hundred lines of output.
-The text is also readily searchable, and diffable.
+up to several hundred lines of output.
+The text is also readily searchable, and
-The test suites for semantic analysis do pattern matching on the text of the AST to verify correctness.
+diffable.
+The test suites for semantic analysis do pattern matching on the text
+of the AST to verify correctness.

-We'll discuss semantic analysis in [Chapter 2](../user_guide/02_semantic_analysis.md)
+We'll discuss semantic analysis in [Part 2](./02_semantic_analysis.md)

 ### AST definitions

 `ast.h` defines all the tree types mentioned above.
-There are helper methods to create AST nodes
+There are helper methods to
-with type safety.
-It includes helper functions for the various leaf types mentioned above
+create AST nodes with type safety.
+It includes helper functions for the various
-but also for the various "normal" types.
-These are specified using the AST macros `AST`, `AST1`, and `AST0`.
+leaf types mentioned above but also for the various "normal" types.
+These are
+specified using the AST macros `AST`, `AST1`, and `AST0`.

 Examples: